fez994/dentefederico/_posts/2020-4-11-Powerlifting and Machine Learning.md

 ```

-And that's it, 5 attributes with only the informations that we need.
-It's time to fullfill the objectives that we set ourself at the start of the article: Better understand the level of athletes that partake in Powerlifting competition.
+And that's it, 5 attributes with only the pieces of information that we need.
+It's time to fulfill the objectives that we set ourselves at the start of the article: Better understand the level of athletes that partake in Powerlifting competition.

 ## Strength Level of Powerlifters